Nagaland Northeast States, India Travel Guide

 December for Hornbill Festival.
 Many tribal festivals occur Between october And march.

-Post-monsoon (October-November) for hues and clear skies.
+Post-monsoon (October-November) for colors and clear skies.

 October to November at Doyang Reservoir for Amur Falcon migration.